 What does the Aroon indicator measure?

-The Aroon Indicator measures how recently there was a high or a low depending on the timeframe that we choose.
-The Aroon Lines can be used to determine if there’s an active trend or whether we are seeing a reversal in the trend.
+The Aroon Indicator measures how recently there was a high or a low depending on our chosen timeframe.
+The Aroon lines can be used to determine if there’s an active trend or whether we see a reversal in the trend.
 The lines also signal whether there is any price consolidation taking place.